What is Postpartum Depression?

 Postpartum depression is a medical condition that is developed by as many as one in seven women either preceding or after childbirth.
 This condition is caused by chemicals, hormones and other factors that affect the brain of a woman who gives birth.
 It has nothing to do with being a good or loving mother.

-This condition can occur whether it is your first child or a subsequent child, and whether or not you’ve ever experienced it before.
-It is important to be observant for the signs of postpartum depression and talk to your doctor about your symptoms immediately.
+A postpartum depression diagnosis can occur whether it is your first child or a subsequent child, and whether or not you’ve ever experienced it before.
+It is important to be observant for postpartum depression symptoms and talk to your doctor about your symptoms immediately.
 In rare cases, postpartum psychosis can develop, a condition that requires emergency treatment.

 - A feeling of detachment from people or a desire for isolation from family and friends